 - One egg yolk

 - Slice all your onions thinly and separate the rings.
-Place them in hamburger sized mounds on a baking sheet.
+Place them in hamburger-sized mounds on a baking sheet.

 - Gently mix the meat and other ingredients together in a bowl.

-- Form medium-sized hamburger balls and place on top of the onion mounds.
+- Form medium-sized hamburger balls and place them on top of the onion mounds.
 Press the hamburger down gently into the onions.
 The onions will help keep the burger together while cooking.
-If you have a burger press, add the onions into the bottom and then add in the burger and press together.
+If you have a burger press, add the onions to the bottom and then add in the burger and press together.
 It creates a perfectly shaped burger.

 - Cook them on a cast-iron skillet on the stovetop or grill.
 Cook until you reach an internal temperature of 165 F. (It is necessary to cook bear meat to min 165F to avoid trichinosis.)
 Thankfully this recipe, even cooked to this temperature does not dry them out!